 The Bosnian government army tried to defend its territory, at times in alliance with, and other times in opposition to, Croatian forces.
 While all sides committed war crimes and crimes against humanity, Bosnian Serb forces systematically perpetrated abuses throughout the areas they controlled.
-The conflict included an intensive bombing campaign of Bosnia’s capital, in “the Siege of Sarajevo”—where snipers in hills around the city shot at civilians as they tried to get food and water—as well as round ups and mass executions, confinement in concentration camps, torture and systematic rape
+The conflict included an intensive bombing campaign of Bosnia’s capital in “the Siege of Sarajevo”—in which snipers in hills around the city shot at civilians as they tried to get food and water—as well as roundups and mass executions, confinement in concentration camps, torture, and systematic rape

 In the summer of 1995, the Bosnian Serb army prepared to capture and “cleanse” the three towns in eastern Bosnia that remained under Bosnian government control: Srebrenica, Zepa, and Gorazde.
 Planning for these offensives occurred even though the international community in 1993 had declared these enclaves “safe havens” to be disarmed and protected by UN peacekeeping forces.